saber-88/wallrift/README.md

 ## 🧪 Tips

-- Use wallpapers slightly larger than your screen for best parallax effect
+- Use wallpapers wider than your screen for best parallax effect
+- You can find wallpapers [here](https://github.com/saber-88/walls)
+- I use [this](https://github.com/saber-88/swifty) wallpaper selector and will recommend also.

 ---